we-are-va/we-are-va.github.io/_work/matthew-flinders-anglican-college.md

   media:
     image: "/uploads/mfac_secondary-photo-02.jpg"
   headline: Brand Building
-  content: Comprehensive brand guidelines were updated to reflect the new elements
+  content: "#### Comprehensive brand guidelines were updated to reflect the new elements
     and ensure that any future brand bearer could confidently navigate the brand with ease and ensure consistency and continuity.
-VA were also responsible for designing a myriad of sub-logos that paid homage to the parent brand.
+VA were also responsible for designing a myriad of sub-logos that paid homage to the parent brand."
 - template: full-width-media-element
   block: media-1
   image: "/uploads/MFAC_investigator-2018-01-1.jpg"